hp3icc/Easy-FreeDMR-Docker/README.md

  #

- # Self-service username and password
+ # Self-Service username and password

  The user will always be indicative that he has his hotspot or application connected to the server.